DCC-Lab/Documentation/README.md

 # Documentation
 Toute documentation pour le groupe
+## Organisation
 The PDF doc is on the start page.
 Its editable file is in a folder of the same name.
 This folder is in folder 'Sources'.